 Students who complete Iowa's professional radiation sciences programs are eligible to apply for national certification exams administered by the appropriate agency in order to practice.

 Licensure laws for radiographers, sonographers, and radiation therapists vary from state to state.
-Iowa is a licensing state, requiring radiographers to have a permit to practice.
+Iowa is a licensing state, requiring radiographers and radiation therapists to have a permit to practice.
 Passing the national exam is a criterion used to issue a permit to practice.

 More information on radiation sciences careers and outcomes may be found on the Radiation Sciences Program website.
 The Pomerantz Career Center offers multiple resources to help students find jobs.